kimnewzealand/planes-metrics/data_modeling/README.md

 "Client wants a flights data mart designed and deployed on Snowflake to support downstream reporting on flights occurred."

+The focus has been on creating an analytics ready environment that stores the data data efficiently and allows the best ease of use.
+While models and corresponding configuration has been created, more time has been spent on the set up and data modeling than the model content and data quality.

 I made assumptions given the time and available information constraints.
 In a real business project I would work with the team to validate any assumptions, and requirements with stakeholders in the design prior to build.

 See below a summary of the steps I took with proposed solutions.

 ## High Level Requirements

-In order to make a new environment easy to use by both engineers and data analysts, the new environment would have the following requirements:
+In order to make a new environment easy to use by both engineers and data analysts, it would meet the following requirements:

 ### Automation

-- Automated process steps and processes leveraging available tools and packages
+- Automated process steps and processes leveraging tools and packages where possible

 ### Documention

 - Clear documented steps for environment set up for engineers
-- Consistent and intuitive naming conventions for models and columns
+- Consistent and intuitive naming conventions for models and columns for data analysts
 - Meaningful model level and column descriptions for data analysts

 ### Costs

-Any new tooling would need to be cost effective and be within budget, with a  preference for open source tooling.
+- Any new tooling would should be cost effective and meet security requirements.
+ Where possible use open source tooling and packages, otherwise consider budget constraints for new tooling acquisitions or subscriptions.

 ## Technical Design